Nothing is worse than when you are about to walk on stage for a performance, audition or presentation and you get stage fright.

 Special Note: The most important thing about a good intention is to keep it positive.
 Don’t use words such as ‘don’t’ or ‘no.’ So, instead of “don’t mess up” say, “stay confident.”

-Too many people psyche themselves out before performances by stressing out about making sure they won’t make mistakes.
+Too many people psych themselves out before performances by stressing out about making sure they won’t make mistakes.
 This is horrible for performance.
 Studies have found that the more you focus on not making mistakes or otherwise embarrassing yourself, the more likely you are to crack under pressure and do just that.

 Instead of trying to rehearse your entire performance in the moments leading up to it, focus on your intention.
 One psychologist found that when she had nervous athletes focus on something other than what it took to do well in their sport, such as reading a poem or other random things, they performed better because they weren’t being distracted by their self-doubt.

 Step #2: Pick a Focal Point